qifeng418/KnowledgeBase/Cybersecurity.md

 ## 📖 Network Security <div id="networking"></div>

 ### Q. What are IP Address and MAC Address?

 ### Q. What is ARP?
+ARP stands for Address Resolution Protocol.
+It is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address.

 ### Q. What does ARP table look like?

 ### Q. How ARP works?

 ### Q. What is ARP poisoning?

 ### Q. What is AS Numbers?

 ### Q. What is BGP?
+BGP is short for Border Gateway Protocol and it is the routing protocol used to route traffic across the internet.

 ### Q. What is DoS?
+DoS stands for Denial of Service.
+It is a cyber-attack in which it overwhelms the victim to the point of unresponsiveness to legitimate users.

+### Q. What is DDoS?
+DDoS stands for distributed denial-of-service.
+It is a kind of DoS attack.
+The incoming traffic flooding the victim originates from many different sources.
+This effectively makes it impossible to stop the attack simply by blocking a single source.

 ### Q. What is SYN flooding and how to prevent it?
+A SYN(Synchronize) flood is a form of **denial-of-service attack** in which an attacker sends a succession of SYN requests to a target's system in an attempt to consume enough server resources to make the system unresponsive to legitimate traffic.

 ## 📖 Networking <div id="networking"></div>